wfgemyd/Clojure_airlines/README.md

 - **Error Handling**: The program currently does not handle missing fields or invalid inputs (e.g., non-existent cities, negative budget values) in the dataset gracefully.
 Ensure that the CSV file has no missing or invalid values.

 - **Limited Filtering Options**: Currently, our program is designed to output the most and least expensive flight connections.

+- **Limiter Budget Prediction Model**: The program currently uses a simple hypothesis to predict the user's budget based on the historical data.
+The groups of people are distinguished only by two types now.
+The model does not support the budget evaluation for an individual.
+The model can be improved by using more advanced machine learning techniques.

 - **Localization**: Currently, the program only supports datasets and inputs in English.
 Internationalization features, such as multi-language support, are not yet implemented.